 To get an idea of what I’m talking about, let’s take a look at the following list of the 10 worst colleges (yes, there are more than 10 because of ties):

 Think something is missing?
 So you really do take the time to look at the methodology of the rankings when they’re released?
 Or is it that there’s no way you can believe the listed schools could be the worst at anything?

 I’ll give you the benefit of the doubt and explain my methodology.
-There are 78 colleges and universities with 500 or more full-time undergraduates (excluding military academies and theological institutions) that have a four-year graduation rate of 80% or better.
-(That’s right, out of over 1,500 colleges, less than a 100 graduate 80% of their students in four years.)
+There are 81 colleges and universities with 500 or more full-time undergraduates (excluding military academies and others with incomplete graduation data) that have a four-year graduation rate of 80% or better.
+(That’s right, out of over 1,600 4-year colleges, fewer than 100 graduate 80% of their students in four years.)
 The worst colleges have the lowest percentage of undergraduates receiving Pell Grants.

 Is it Flawed?

 Don’t think ranking colleges on a single variable is fair?
 Or at the very least, I should qualify the title somehow?
 But US News Best Colleges Rankings doesn’t say “based on the subjective opinion of higher education officials with incentives to game the system.”
 If the Board of Trustees goes “bananas” because of changes in the rankings, the administration is forced to pay attention.
 You have to wonder what message administration will take from the unranking of Columbia University.
 Make sure you submit the correct data or don’t worry about it and just hope you have no math professors on faculty paying attention?

-Think that the comparison should include more than 78 colleges?
-But then how would I make sure that I compare colleges with similar resources?
+Think that the comparison should include more than 81 colleges?
+But then how would I make sure that I compare colleges with similar resources and student quality?
 Do you really think that a public university with open admissions should be compared to an Ivy accepting less than 10% of students?